 Due to Pokemon GO’s damage formula, damage done is rounded down to the nearest integer.
-Because fast moves do small amounts of damage, they tend to get rounded down to the same number… until a Pokemon reaches a certain attack stat in a particular matchup, where it jumps up +1.
+Because fast moves do small amounts of damage, they get rounded down to the same number until a Pokemon reaches a certain attack stat in a particular matchup, where it jumps up +1.
 This is called a damage breakpoint.

 Fast move damage breakpoints are important because they represent thresholds where a single power up yields a 5% or more increase in DPS.
 Power ups beyond a Pokemon’s highest damage breakpoint have little benefit.
 The two big conclusions to be drawn from this are:

-Powering up to the highest breakpoint achieves nearly 100% of maximum DPS
+Powering up to the highest breakpoint achieves nearly 100% of a Pokemon's maximum DPS

-Declining power ups after the highest breakpoint saves myriad stardust with minimal penalty, avoiding costs up to 10,000 stardust per power up
+Declining to power up beyond the highest breakpoint saves up to 10,000 stardust / power up

-It's critical to note that damage breakpoints depend on the attacker species, attack IV, fast move, and the raid boss.
-GamePress offers an on-site calculator and an off-site spreadsheet to help find damage breakpoints.
+Damage breakpoints depend on the attacker species, attack IV, fast move, weather (and other damage multipliers), and the raid boss.
+GamePress offers an on-site calculator and an off-site spreadsheet to help you find damage breakpoints.

 celandro’s Pokebattler website is useful for picking the best potential counters in extreme weather or specific weather conditions.
 However, GamePress’s GoBattleSim (GBS) can be more versatile for duos.
 In addition to understanding if you and your teammate have strong enough lineups to beat a boss while attacking together, you can also use GBS to figure out your optimal order.